128technology/docs/docs/plugin_dns_app_id.md

 #### Issues Fixed

-- **PLUGIN-1461**  Config generation for the plugin failing in the Bonsai mode
+- **PLUGIN-1461**  Config generation for the plugin failing

-  _**Resolution:**_ Correctly handle the config generation for routers where the plugin is not enabled during bonsai config generation
+  _**Resolution:**_ Correctly handle the config generation for routers where the plugin is not enabled during config generation

 - **PLUGIN-1226**  DNS App Id state script takes too long to execute